 \subsection{Relation to the literature}

 Our study falls into two strands of the literature: latent group structure and selective conditional inference.
 We discuss how our study contributes to each strand.

-\paragraph{Latent group structure:} Models with latent group structures have long been studied as clustering problems in statistics.
-In the case of a single cross-section ($T=1$), the regression model with group-specific coefficients is referred to as a clusterwise regression model by \cite{spath79}.
-The author built an algorithm similar to the Kmeans algorithm \citep{macqueen67}, applying the idea of grouping similar units to a regression model with general regressors.
-A large number of studies then proposed different estimation methods and algorithms to estimate the parameters of the model, and the research area in statistics and operations research is still active \citep[see, for instance,][]{ durso_class_2010,carbonneau_globally_2011,carbonneau_extensions_2012,carbonneau_globally_2014,ingrassia_model-based_2014,bagirov_algorithm_2015,park_algorithms_2017,bagirov_nonsmooth_2018,karmitsa_missing_2022}.
+\paragraph{Latent group structure.} Models with latent group structures have long been studied as clustering problems in statistics.
+For a single cross-section ($T=1$), the regression model with group-specific coefficients is referred to as a clusterwise regression model by \cite{spath79}, who developed an algorithm similar to the KMeans algorithm \citep{macqueen67} that applies the idea of grouping similar units to a regression model with general regressors.
+A large number of studies then proposed different estimation methods and algorithms to estimate the parameters of the model, and the research area in statistics and operations research is still active \citep[see, for instance,][]{carbonneau_globally_2011,carbonneau_extensions_2012,carbonneau_globally_2014,ingrassia_model-based_2014,bagirov_algorithm_2015,park_algorithms_2017,bagirov_nonsmooth_2018,karmitsa_missing_2022}.